outdoorsweden/wehunt2garmin/README.md

 ## Linux
-Install python on your machine.
+Install python on your machine using the prefereed method for your linux variant.
+For Red Hat: sudo yum install python
+Then install gpxpy
 >pip install gpxpy

 Run .../bin/wehunt2garmin.py -file wehunt/wehunt_example.gpx